AlysterVodka/Hackathony/Thyrza/Research_LiminalSpaces.md

 - *the unlimited or incalculably great three-dimensional realm or expanse in which all material objects are located and all events occur.* - Dictionary.com

-- *The ideas “space” and “place” require each other for definition.
+- ==*The ideas “space” and “place” require each other for definition.
 From the security and stability of place we are aware of the openness, freedom, and threat of space, and vice-versa.
-Furthermore, if we think of space as that which allows movement, then place is pause; each pause in movement makes it possible for location to be transformed into place.*
+Furthermore, if we think of space as that which allows movement, then place is pause; each pause in movement makes it possible for location to be transformed into place.*==
 	- - Yi-Fu Tuan in Space & Place (via Landscapes of Liminality)